FumigatorusComarchuk/hydrogram_patch/README.md

 MixedMiddleware - middleware that reacts to certain types of handlers

-pass the types of handlers from pyrogram.handlers during initialization that the malware will process
+pass the types of handlers from hydrogram.handlers during initialization that the malware will process

 patch_manager.include_middleware(ExampleMiddleware((MessageHandler, EditedMessageHandler), False))